axenov/vcf-to-23andme/README.md

 python data_to_db.py /path/to/imputed.vcfs/filtered_wgs.vcf.gz vcf genome.db
 # Use all_templates_merged_blank.tsv to consider all SNPs from 23andMe v3,v4 and v5, AncestryDNA v1 and v2,
 # FTDNA v1 and v2, Tellmegen v1 and v2, LivingDNA, SelfDecode v1 and MyHerritage v2.
-# Alternatively use 23andme_v3_blank.tsv, 23andme_v5_blank.txt or 23andme_merged_v3v4v5_blank.tsv
+# Alternatively use 23andme_v3_blank.tsv, 23andme_v5_blank.tsv or 23andme_merged_v3v4v5_blank.tsv
 python db_to_23.py genome.db all_templates_merged_blank.tsv imputed_23andme_full_short.txt

 # If phasing was performed before imputation you can run split_parents.py to split
 # imputed_23andme_full_short.txt into parent 1 and parent 2 files.
-# These files can be later used in the DNAGenics's Admixture Studio and G25 Studio
+# These files can be later used in DNAGenics's Admixture Studio and G25 Studio
 python split_parents.py
 ```